SmileDirectClub (NASDAQ:SDC) Coverage Initiated at Credit Suisse Group

-Equities research analysts at Credit Suisse Group started coverage on shares of SmileDirectClub (NASDAQ:SDC) in a report released on Friday, FinViz reports.
-The brokerage set an “outperform” rating and a $11.00 price target on the stock.
-Credit Suisse Group’s price objective points to a potential upside of 92.64% from the company’s current price.
+Credit Suisse Group initiated coverage on shares of SmileDirectClub (NASDAQ:SDC) in a report issued on Friday morning, FinViz reports.
+The brokerage issued an outperform rating and a $11.00 price objective on the stock.

-In other news, major shareholder Cd&R Investment Associates X, sold 500,000 shares of the stock in a transaction that occurred on Thursday, August 12th.
-The shares were sold at an average price of $5.30, for a total value of $2,650,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-66.00% of the stock is owned by company insiders.
+In other SmileDirectClub news, major shareholder Cd&R Investment Associates X, sold 500,000 shares of the firm’s stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $5.30, for a total transaction of $2,650,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Company insiders own 66.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Vanguard Group Inc. grew its position in SmileDirectClub by 14.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 9,552,175 shares of the company’s stock worth $82,913,000 after purchasing an additional 1,222,069 shares during the last quarter.
-Frontier Capital Management Co.
-LLC grew its holdings in SmileDirectClub by 32.8% during the 2nd quarter.
-Frontier Capital Management Co.
-LLC now owns 9,337,080 shares of the company’s stock worth $81,046,000 after acquiring an additional 2,304,313 shares during the period.
-683 Capital Management LLC increased its stake in shares of SmileDirectClub by 23.5% in the 2nd quarter.
-683 Capital Management LLC now owns 4,088,932 shares of the company’s stock valued at $35,492,000 after acquiring an additional 777,555 shares during the last quarter.
-Morgan Stanley grew its stake in SmileDirectClub by 10.0% in the second quarter.
-Morgan Stanley now owns 3,922,778 shares of the company’s stock valued at $34,049,000 after acquiring an additional 355,858 shares during the period.
-Finally, BlackRock Inc. raised its stake in shares of SmileDirectClub by 4.4% in the 1st quarter.
-BlackRock Inc. now owns 3,150,963 shares of the company’s stock valued at $32,487,000 after purchasing an additional 133,164 shares during the period.
-20.32% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in SDC.
+Principal Financial Group Inc. lifted its holdings in SmileDirectClub by 7.6% in the 1st quarter.
+Principal Financial Group Inc. now owns 24,600 shares of the company’s stock worth $254,000 after purchasing an additional 1,733 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its holdings in SmileDirectClub by 11.2% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 18,754 shares of the company’s stock worth $193,000 after purchasing an additional 1,883 shares during the last quarter.
+Cresset Asset Management LLC lifted its holdings in SmileDirectClub by 11.4% in the 1st quarter.
+Cresset Asset Management LLC now owns 19,500 shares of the company’s stock worth $201,000 after purchasing an additional 2,000 shares during the last quarter.
+UBS Asset Management Americas Inc. lifted its holdings in SmileDirectClub by 4.5% in the 1st quarter.
+UBS Asset Management Americas Inc. now owns 48,328 shares of the company’s stock worth $498,000 after purchasing an additional 2,100 shares during the last quarter.
+Finally, Capital Analysts LLC acquired a new stake in SmileDirectClub in the 1st quarter worth approximately $26,000.
+Institutional investors and hedge funds own 20.32% of the company’s stock.

 SmileDirectClub, Inc operates as an oral care company.
 It offers clear aligner therapy treatment.
 The company manages the end-to-end process, which include marketing, aligner manufacturing, fulfillment, treatment by a doctor, and monitoring through completion of their treatment with a network of approximately 250 state licensed orthodontists and general dentists through its teledentistry platform, SmileCheck in the United States, Puerto Rico, Canada, Australia, the United Kingdom, New Zealand, Ireland, Hong Kong, Germany, Singapore, Spain, and Austria.